 Information for Applicants

 The University of Tennessee undergraduate campus is located in Knoxville, Tennessee, approximately 350 miles east of Memphis.
-The UT Memphis campus contains all the colleges of the University of Tennessee related to health care; including the Colleges of Medicine, Dentistry, Nursing, Pharmacy and Allied Health.
+The UTHSC campus contains all the colleges of the University of Tennessee related to health care; including the Colleges of Medicine, Dentistry, Nursing, Pharmacy and Health Professions.

 Our urology residency program is five years in duration, with the first year being involved in General Surgery.
 The last four years are spent in Urology.
 The pre-urology year is provided by the University of Tennessee in Memphis from the Department of Surgery.
 Supervision of the PGY-1 year resident is a joint responsibility of the Departments of Surgery and Urology.
 Rotations during this year are established by the Department of Urology but do include trauma.
 Currently we accept two residents per year.

 Should you match into our urology residency, you will automatically be placed into the pre-urology general surgery segment.
 It is not necessary for you to apply separately or to interview with the Department of Surgery, although such an interview can be arranged if you so desire.
 It will be necessary, however, for you to remain in the match for the pre-urology general surgery match.

 During the four years of urology, there are multiple clinical rotations utilizing various hospitals.
 These clinical rotations are as follows: (1) Regional One Health Hospital rotation (formerly known as The MED); (2) Methodist University Hospital; (3) Veterans Administration Hospital, VA Urologic Spinal Cord-Stone Center; and (4) Le Bonheur Children's Hospital.
 All of these facilities are within walking distance of each other with the exception of Methodist University Hospital, which is approximately 5 minutes away by car.
 Free parking is provided.